Temporary Changes Due to COVID-19

-Choosing a child care provider
+Choose a child care provider

 Finding quality, stable child care can take time and effort, but it’s an important thing to do.
-When you’re confident your child is getting quality care, you’ll feel better about leaving your child while you are at work.
-Your children should feel comfortable with their child care provider and get the attention they need.
+When you’re sure your child is getting quality care, you’ll feel better about leaving your child in care.
+Your child should feel comfortable with their child care provider and get the attention they need.

 Quality child care means:

-- It is safe for your children.
+- It is safe for your child.

 - It helps your child grow and learn.